RohanGautam/rohangautam.github.io/content/blog/b_spline_intro/b_spline_intro.md

 The overall geometric shape of the spline is determined by user-specified _control points_.
 The individual polynomial pieces are connected at points called _knots_.
 The knots determine how and where the spline is split up into smaller polynomials.
 The knots can be any increasing sequence of numbers.
 In some splines, like the [Catmull-Rom spline](https://en.wikipedia.org/wiki/Cubic_Hermite_spline#Catmull%E2%80%93Rom_spline), the knots can be the same as the control points.
 However, this is not always the case.
 For example, in approximating B-splines, since the final curve does not necessarily pass through the control points, the piecewise polynomials are not joint at the control points but at some other approximated location.
 Hence we can see that the knots are not the same as the control points.
 We will look at different types of knot vector constructions later in this article.

-{% image "Pasted image 20240618140850.png","A B-spline with control points, knots, and piecewise polynomials highlighted." %}
+{% image "Pasted image 20240618140850.png","Fig 3: A B-spline with control points, knots, and piecewise polynomials highlighted.", true %}

 ## Continuity